Today, I’m going to help you find the best propane smoker on the market today, to suit your own particular needs and budget.

 - Wide enough, so you don’t have to cut your ribs in half, the entire slab fits perfectly

-- Large interior holds up to 60 lbs. of pork shoulder
+- Ample cooking space!
+The large interior holds up to 60 lbs.
+Of pork shoulder

 - Spring handles stay cool

 - The thermometer is strictly decorative, and useless like most bi-metal thermometers

 - Doors seem to leak a lot of smoke and heat.
 Latches are good, but the seal is not